wjf0214/awesome-stars-wjf0214/README.md

 *   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 很简单的用 Rust 打包网页生成很小的 Mac App  🤱🏻 A simple way to package a web page with Rust to create Mac App.

+*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.

 *   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Open source virtual / remote desktop infrastructure for everyone!
 The open source TeamViewer alternative.
 Display and control your PC and Android devices from anywhere at anytime.

 *   [denisidoro/navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line